Citizen Builders

 Our 2026 Parade of Homes Projects in Millcreek and Yalecrest

-We’re thrilled to officially share that we will be showcasing two homes in the 2026 Parade of Homes—each with a completely different story, scope, and architectural soul, yet both rooted in thoughtful design, intentional building, and deep respect for the neighborhoods they’re part of.
+We showcased two homes in the 2026 Parade of Homes, each with a completely different story, scope, and architectural soul, yet both rooted in thoughtful design, intentional building, and deep respect for the neighborhoods they’re part of.

-One home sits just around the corner from our last Parade of Homes project, a historic Yalecrest residence that carries generations of character and craftsmanship.
-The other is located in Millcreek, where we are taking on a full gut renovation and addition—reimagining the home entirely while creating something that feels grounded, timeless, and purpose-built for modern living.
+One home sat just around the corner from our previous Parade of Homes project, a historic Yalecrest residence that carries generations of character and craftsmanship.
+The other was in Millcreek, where we took on a full gut renovation and addition, reimagining the home entirely while creating something that feels grounded, timeless, and purpose-built for modern living.

 These projects represent two sides of what we love most about building: preserving history where it matters and boldly transforming spaces when the opportunity allows.
-Below, we’re sharing a closer look at both homes, the vision behind each, and why the 2026 Parade of Homes feels especially meaningful for us.
+Below is a closer look at both homes, the vision behind each, and why the 2026 Parade of Homes was especially meaningful for us.

 Why the Parade of Homes Matters to Us

-Bringing two homes to the 2026 Parade allows us to showcase a broader range of our work—from historic preservation to full-scale transformation.
+Bringing two homes to the 2026 Parade let us showcase a broader range of our work, from historic preservation to full-scale transformation.

 The Millcreek Home: A Full Gut Renovation + Addition

-This home is undergoing a full gut renovation, paired with a thoughtfully designed addition that expands both the footprint and the functionality of the house.
-While the original structure provided a starting point, nearly every aspect of this home is being reimagined—from layout and flow to systems, light, and how the spaces connect to one another.
+This home underwent a full gut renovation, paired with a thoughtfully designed addition that expanded both the footprint and the functionality of the house.
+While the original structure provided a starting point, nearly every aspect of the home was reimagined, from layout and flow to systems, light, and how the spaces connect to one another.

 A Blank Canvas with Intention

 Full gut projects are both exciting and humbling.
-When walls come down, you’re not just redesigning a home—you’re uncovering its history, limitations, and opportunities.
-In Millcreek, that process has allowed us to:
+When walls come down, you’re not just redesigning a home, you’re uncovering its history, limitations, and opportunities.
+In Millcreek, that process allowed us to:

-The addition isn’t about making the home bigger for the sake of size—it’s about balance.
-Each added square foot is intentional, supporting better flow, more functional gathering spaces, and a connection between indoor and outdoor living.
+The addition wasn’t about making the home bigger for the sake of size, it was about balance.
+Each added square foot was intentional, supporting better flow, more functional gathering spaces, and a connection between indoor and outdoor living.

 Design That Feels Seamless

 One of the biggest challenges with additions is making them feel like they’ve always belonged.
-From rooflines and exterior materials to interior transitions, this home is being designed so the original structure and the new addition speak the same architectural language.
+From rooflines and exterior materials to interior transitions, this home was designed so the original structure and the new addition speak the same architectural language.

 The Yalecrest Home: Honoring History, Elevating Function

-Just around the corner from our last Parade of Homes project sits our historic Yalecrest home—a neighborhood known for its charm, tree-lined streets, and architectural significance.
+Just around the corner from our previous Parade of Homes project sat our historic Yalecrest home, in a neighborhood known for its charm, tree-lined streets, and architectural significance.

 Yalecrest homes carry a responsibility.
 These are houses with stories, with details that simply aren’t replicated today.
-Our goal with this project is not to overwrite that history, but to refine it.
+Our goal with this project was not to overwrite that history, but to refine it.

 A Different Kind of Challenge

-Unlike the Millcreek home, this project is less about reinvention and more about preservation with intention.
+Unlike the Millcreek home, this project was less about reinvention and more about preservation with intention.
 Historic homes require a careful balance of old and new:

-Every decision in this home is filtered through one question: Does this honor the original spirit of the house while making it more livable today?
+Every decision in this home was filtered through one question: Does this honor the original spirit of the house while making it more livable today?

 Thoughtful Updates, Not Overcorrections

-Rather than dramatic structural changes, this Yalecrest project focuses on:
+Rather than dramatic structural changes, this Yalecrest project focused on:

-Being so close to our previous Parade home makes this project especially meaningful.
-It feels like a continuation of a conversation with the neighborhood—one that says historic homes can evolve without losing their identity.
+Being so close to our previous Parade home made this project especially meaningful.
+It felt like a continuation of a conversation with the neighborhood, one that says historic homes can evolve without losing their identity.

 Two Homes, One Philosophy

-While these homes couldn’t be more different in scope, they are guided by the same principles:
+While these homes couldn’t be more different in scope, they were guided by the same principles:

 1. Design Comes First